 The Buffer Social blog researched the ideal character length of tweets, Google+ posts, Facebook posts, and a variety of other mediums.
 This way you’ll know what’s most effective to engage readers.

-This might seem to contradict six, but if you have interesting data to share, use that.
+This might seem like it is contradicting our sixth tip, but if you have interesting data to share, use that.

 Example: Canada claims moose as a pet.

 That headline is a little boring, and will easily be glossed over.
 Try this one instead: 2,578 moose have been domesticated in Canada.

 Doesn’t that make you want to know more?
 Both of those headlines are false, so don’t make a run for Canada to get your very own moose.

 Those that encounter your headline, might not have any idea what your organization does.
 So make sure that the headline you wrote doesn’t refer to acronyms, or language someone outside of your industry won’t know.

 The more complex a headline, the higher the difficulty readers will have trying to discern it.
 They’ll go read something else.
 Forget using those $10 words.
 Do they really make your headline better?
 No, actually they probably confuse your readers.

 If your reader can’t determine what the blog post is about just through the headline, you should probably consider a rewrite.